method-inc/pi-epaper/Readme.md

 Here's how to do it so I can save you possibly weeks of work.
 Why?
 Because I'm a nice guy.

 This software will allow you to easily take appropriately sized images on your machine (or from anywhere, really) and display them correctly on the e-ink display.
-This is no simple task since the demo software that you get with the
+This is no simple task since the demo software that you get with the e-ink display only has two demo images that are built in code, which doesn't work in real-world scenarios.

 ![Skookum Logo](screenshots/skookum.jpg)